 Like these words, serendipity was obscure for a long time.
 It was rarely used until the 20th century, and we have no evidence of the adjectival form of the word, serendipitous, in use until 1910, when it appeared in a book on fishing:

-Walpole never used this word as an adjective.
+Fishing advice aside, Walpole seems never to have used the adjective.
 But the possibility that the English language may have found itself graced with the addition of serendipitous because an author made a mistake may—depending on how broadly you choose to interpret the word—be an example of serendipity.